JakubNovvak/SohoOknaWebsite/README.md

 ## General IT service

-Alongside the website aviable through the custom domain, I prepared the custom e-mail address as well (kontakt@soho-okna.pl).
-This required exposing the domain to the mailing service.
+In addition to the website hosted on a custom domain, I also set up a custom email address (kontakt@soho-okna.pl).
+This required integrating the domain with the email service provider.

 ## Marketing materials

-Additionally, I prepared all of the needed marketing materials, such us:
+I also created the following marketing materials for the company:

 ### Company logo